EarthScope/ispaq/README.md

 ISPAQ will always create a log file named ```ISPAQ_TRANSCRIPT.log``` to record actions taken and messages generated during processing.

+In addition, the metric calculations will write to either .csv files or to a SQLite database, depending on the `output` option selected.

+#### CSV files
 Results of most metrics calculations will be written to .csv files using the following naming scheme:

 * `MetricAlias`\_`StationAlias`\_`startdate`\__`businessLogic`.csv